Evaluating the Impact of Inter-cluster Communications in Edge Computing: Evaluation Setup

 \subsubsection{Vehicle decision assist}

-Here we use the static-reply function.
+Here, we use the static-reply function.
 A car in a platoon is overtaking and coordinating with either the roadside units of the section, or alternatively/complementary an oncoming platoon of vehicles.
-It has to receive data from that other cluster, e.g., platoon length, speed, and position, with low tolerance for delay.
+It has to receive data from the other cluster, \eg platoon length, speed, and position, with low tolerance for delay.
 Therefore, we assume an empty payload for the request, which aims to trigger a response with a fixed payload size of 1000B, as shown in Table~\ref{tab:data-exchange}.

 As in all tests, we evaluate the results to determine with which inter-cluster network parameter set the response times break the maximum value to ensure save operation.
-Here, we set this value to 100 ms before the information is deemed so outdated that it loses its meaning and endangers safe operation of the machines.
+Here, we set this value to 100 ms before the information is deemed so outdated that it loses its meaning and endangers safe operation of the machines and safe transportation of the passengers.